 (b) was in force in the other State or the Territory immediately before the commencement day; and

-(c) is a determination about something that may be determined under a provision of the corresponding law of the other State or the Territory (the “corresponding provision”) that corresponds to a provision of a regulation mentioned in regulation 275(1)(c).
+(c) is a determination about something that may be determined under a provision of the corresponding law of the other State or the Territory (the corresponding provision) that corresponds to a provision of a regulation mentioned in regulation 275(1)(c).

 (2) Except for circumstances that do not exist in this State, the determination has effect for these regulations as if it were a determination made by a corresponding authority under the corresponding provision.